HISTORY OF EMBROIDERY BEFORE 1900

 In its collection, The Victoria and Albert Museum has a striking dress made from ribbed silk stitched with silver thread in a design showing a tree bearing fantastic fruit and flowers, dated around 1740.
 They also have an American blue-black silk velvet evening dress trimmed with bead and sequin embroideries, and the bead-embroidered net covering the bodice is stitched with butterflies, dated 1894 (Rothstein, 1984, p.
 46-47).
 The Metropolitan Museum of Art (1980) has a number of Hungarian women’s’ skirts worn between 1770 and 1780.
 The skirts’ hems and waistbands are embroidered with naturalistic Rococo flowers such as poppies, margaritas, and daisies (p.
 84).

-EARY DESIGNERS AND THEIR SPLENDID EMBROIDERIESEARY DESIGNERS AND THEIR SPLENDID EMBROIDERIES
+EARY DESIGNERS AND THEIR SPLENDID EMBROIDERIES

 The first Parisian Haute Couturiers recognized the beauty and richness of embroideries and would include a few lavishly embroidered pieces in their fashion collections.
 In Les collections du Kyoto Costume Institute (2002) there are a number of exquisitely stitched creations from early couturiers such as Charles Worth (1825-1897), Paul Poiret (1897-1944), Madeleine Vionnet (1876-1925), and others.